Billy Bob Thornton

-Thornton has written a variety of films, usually set in the Southern United States and mainly co-written with Tom Epperson, including A Family Thing (1996) and The Gift (2000).
-After Sling Blade, he directed several other films, including Daddy and Them (2001), All the Pretty Horses (2000), and Jayne Mansfield's Car (2012).

-Thornton has received the President's Award from the Academy of Science Fiction, Fantasy & Horror Films, a Special Achievement Award from the National Board of Review, and a star on the Hollywood Walk of Fame.
-He has also been nominated for an Emmy Award, four Golden Globes, and three Screen Actors Guild Awards.
-In addition to film work, Thornton began a career as a singer-songwriter.
-He has released four solo albums and is the vocalist of the rock band the Boxmasters.

-Thornton has been vocal about his distaste for celebrity culture, choosing to keep out of the public eye.
-He was unable to avoid media intrusion concerning his marriage to Angelina Jolie.
+Thornton has released four solo albums and is the vocalist of the rock band the Boxmasters.
+Thornton has been vocal about his distaste for celebrity culture, choosing to avoid the public eye.
+He has been married six times, including to Angelina Jolie from 2000 to 2003.

 Early life

-Thornton was born on August 4, 1955, in Hot Springs, Arkansas, the son of Virginia Roberta (née Faulkner; died July 29, 2017), a self-proclaimed psychic, and William Raymond "Billy Ray" Thornton (November 1929 – August 1974), a high school history teacher and basketball coach.
+Thornton was born on August 4, 1955, in Hot Springs, Arkansas, the son of Virginia Roberta (née Faulkner; 1934–2017), a self-proclaimed psychic, and William Raymond "Billy Ray" Thornton (1929–1974), a high school history teacher and basketball coach.
 His brother Jimmy Don (April 1958 – October 1988) wrote a number of songs; Thornton recorded two of them ("Island Avenue" and "Emily") on his solo albums.
-He is of part Irish descent.
-He has another brother, John David.
+He is of English and part Irish descent.
+He has two other siblings.

 Thornton lived in numerous places in Arkansas during his childhood, including Alpine, Malvern, and Mount Holly.
-He was raised Methodist in an extended family in a shack that had no electricity or plumbing.
-He graduated from Malvern High School in 1973.
-A good high school baseball player, he tried out for the Kansas City Royals, but was released after an injury.
-After a short period laying asphalt for the Arkansas State Transportation Department, he attended Henderson State University to pursue studies in psychology but dropped out after two semesters.
+He was raised Methodist.
+He attended Malvern High School.
+Thornton struggled academically in school due to dyslexia, for which he was not conclusively diagnosed until later in life.
+A good high school baseball player, he tried out for the Kansas City Royals but was released after an injury.
+He graduated from Malvern in 1973 and spent a short period laying asphalt for the Arkansas State Transportation Department, before attending Henderson State University to pursue a degree in psychology but dropped out after two semesters.

 In the mid-1980s Thornton settled in Los Angeles to pursue his career as an actor with future writing partner Tom Epperson.
-He had a difficult time succeeding as an actor and worked in telemarketing, offshore wind farming and fast food management between auditioning for acting jobs.
+He had a difficult time succeeding as an actor and worked in telemarketing, offshore wind farming, and fast food management between auditioning for acting jobs.
 He also played the drums and sang with South African rock band Jack Hammer.
 While working as a waiter for an industry event, he served film director and screenwriter Billy Wilder.
 He struck up a conversation with Wilder, who advised Thornton to consider a career as a screenwriter.